 There are two modes for both DKIM and SPF: Relaxed and Strict:

 In Relaxed mode, which is the default option, an email from email@example.com that has the subdomain shop.example.net in the ‘From’ header would pass.
-However, the same email would not pass in Strict mode because the subdomain shop.example.net doesn’t match the domain example.net.
+However, the same email doesn’t pass in Strict mode.

 The Percentage option specifies the percentage of emails from a domain that should be checked by receiving mail servers.
 This is an optional tag that was added to the DMARC specifications to allow domain owners to gradually roll out DMARC policies.
 We recommend keeping the default value (100).
 To test how DMARC affects email delivery it is better to start with the None policy, as discussed above.